ASHA National Office E-mail Directory

 Speech-Language Pathology ([email protected])

-Professional consultation for speech-language pathologists including ASHA policies and reports affecting speech-language pathology practice and information about assessment and treatment approaches, aphasia, auditory processing disorders, augmentative and alternative communication (AAC) and speech generating devices, autism, brain injury and cognitive communication, clinical documentation, computer software for SLPs, early intervention, emergent literacy, hearing screenings, learning disabilities, mental retardation/developmental disabilities, practice in the neonatal intensive care unit, preferred practice patterns, private practice, prevention of communication disorders and Healthy People 2010, selective mutism, severe communication disabilities, SLP scope of practice issues, speech-language development and disorders, speech-language pathology assistants, technology issues, and voice disorders.
+Professional consultation for speech-language pathologists including ASHA policies and reports affecting speech-language pathology practice and information about assessment and treatment approaches, aphasia, auditory processing disorders, augmentative and alternative communication (AAC) and speech generating devices, autism, brain injury and cognitive communication, clinical documentation, computer software for SLPs, developmental disabilities, early intervention, emergent literacy, hearing screenings, intellectual disabilities, learning disabilities, practice in the neonatal intensive care unit, preferred practice patterns, private practice, prevention of communication disorders, selective mutism, severe communication disabilities, SLP scope of practice issues, speech-language development and disorders, speech-language pathology assistants, technology issues, and voice disorders.

 Subscription Information for ASHA Publications ([email protected])